-If you are addicted to pornography, you’re probably wondering how it happened.
-How did something so insignificant become something that controls your thoughts and actions?
-To answer this question, you need to understand the relationship between porn addiction and the brain.
+If you’re addicted to pornography, you’re probably wondering how it happened.
+How did viewing pornography become something that controls your thoughts?
+The answer to this question is in the understanding of porn addiction and the brain.

 The Brain’s Reward System

-Our brains have an internal reward system to help us learn what feels good.
-Essentially, when you do something pleasurable, your brain’s reward system triggers.
+The brain has an internal reward system to help people learn what feels good.
+Essentially, when you do something pleasurable, your brain’s reward system triggers, telling you that it feels good and making you want to do more of that thing.

-Dopamine is the neurochemical your brain’s reward system releases.
-The brain releases dopamine in anticipation of something feeling good.
+Dopamine is the neurochemical the brain’s reward system releases.
+The brain releases dopamine in anticipation of something feeling good and during that activity.
 Therefore, you perceive and remember the experience as pleasurable.

 When your brain releases dopamine, tiny bursts of it go into receptors.
 Dopamine receptors receive and process dopamine at a regular rate.
-But, sometimes, your brain gets a dose of dopamine so large that it almost goes into shock.
-It starts to shut down these dopamine receptors.
-This shut down means you have to do more of what initially made you feel good to get the previous good feelings.
+But, when you get dopamine too frequently from the same source, it shuts down these dopamine receptors.
+This shutdown means you have to do more of what initially made you feel good to get the previous good feelings.

-Pornography isn’t new, but the internet means it’s more readily available than in the past.
+This is how pornography addiction forms.
 Initially, you may have viewed porn as a way to get a dopamine hit — to feel good.
 Your brain remembered this positive feeling, and it made you want to look at porn again.
 Then you started looking at porn habitually.
 Eventually, you stopped getting that positive feeling as your dopamine receptors shut down.
-Then you would need to look at more porn and more extreme porn to get the same release.
-The need for dopamine drove your addiction.
+Then, you needed to look at more porn and more extreme porn to get the same release.
+The need for dopamine created the addiction.
+But why did you crave dopamine so much in the first place?

 You can develop a chemical dependence on dopamine, even though the brain creates it naturally.
 This dependence causes you to seek out things that trigger a dopamine release — pornography, sex, or drugs, for example.